SeanMcP/seanmcp.com/src/articles/compairing-objects-maps-and-weakmaps-for-lookup-tables-in-javascript.md

 title: Compairing Objects, Maps, and WeakMaps for lookup tables in JavaScript
 description:
   You could use an Object, but Maps are probably best for lookup tables and WeakMaps are useful for memory performance
 tags:
+  - Articles
   - JavaScript
 date: 2023-05-22T07:24-0400
 verse: Matthew 8:11
 ---